pereorga/Popular-Extensions-Icon-Extractor/README.md

 Popular Extensions Icon Extractor
 =================================

 Simple Python script for Windows that extracts the icons of the extensions that have a default icon associated.
-It also converts them to PNG (48x48).

 I coded it to get a set of popular icons of the common extensions.